cmosongo/popcorn-pilot/README.md

  - The list of unique movies included  'Matrix' and 'The Matrix' which were combined as the was only one entry of the movie 'Matrix'

- - Users were converted to uppercase to limit any erronoes outcomes, and the strings treated as unique entries or IDs
+ - Users were converted to uppercase to limit any erroneous outcomes, and the strings treated as unique entries or IDs

- - The ratings had several different values but were required to be intergers  but were in several different formats.
+ - The ratings had several different values but were required to be integers  but were in several different formats.
 All none integer values were converted to `NaNs` and later filled using the median values of all ratings.
-The median values of all ratings seemed to mimic the true representation  of the sample as compared to the median of indiviual moveie ratings
+The median values of all ratings seemed to mimic the true representation  of the sample as compared to the median of individual movie ratings

 From the data we can extract some valuable insights